iromanovsky/irom.info/_drafts/2025-06-01-azure-network-security-modes.md

 ## VNet Structure

-A spoke vnet should be used as a security boundary, and Security mode should be assigned for the vnet at the creation time.
+A spoke VNet should be used as a security boundary, and Security mode should be assigned for the VNet at the time of creation.

-Because VNets cannot span across Azure subscriptions, VNets structure should follow subscriptions structure of the company.
+Because VNets cannot span across Azure subscriptions, the VNets structure should follow the subscription structure of the company.

-This means there could be separate vnets for company business units, service lines, and environments.
+This means there could be separate VNets for company business units, service lines, and environments.

 ## Subnets Structure